February 16, 2022 – Proposed Settlement Reached, Awaits Judge’s Approval

 They're looking into whether the company made misleading claims about the refresh rates of its televisions and, if so, whether a class action lawsuit can be filed.
 But first, they need to hear from people who own these televisions and suspect their refresh rates are much less than what's being advertised.

-If you bought a TCL television that claimed to have 120Hz CMI or “Natural Motion 240,” fill out the form on this page.
 You may be able to get a class action lawsuit started to help yourself and other TCL customers get their money back.

 Refresh Rates: What Are They and Why Do They Matter?